rphillipsosei/tinyapp/README.md

 # TinyApp

-A clone of a certain well-known social media site that allows users to share their thoughts in real time
+An app which allows users to create and store short URLs for their everyday websites.

 ## Final Product